Skip to main content

 Set up GitHub Cloud

-This guide covers connecting GitHub Cloud (GitHub.com, including GitHub Enterprise Cloud) to Glean.
+This guide covers connecting GitHub Cloud to Glean.
+There are two setup paths, and the one you use depends on how your GitHub account is organized.
 For self-hosted deployments, see GitHub Enterprise Server or GitHub Server instead.

 Disclaimer